 The more people you squeeze into a photo, the smaller their faces are.
 It can be fun to have a “big family photo,” but keep in mind as you add people, their faces will take up less and less of the frame.
 Unless you’re planning on an enlarged print, consider breaking those big family photos into smaller groups (also, see above!).

-Some churches, especially the busy churches in Oakland like St. Paul’s Cathedral and Heinz Memorial Chapel, have very tight time limitations.
+Some churches, especially the busy ones in Oakland like St. Paul’s Cathedral and Heinz Chapel, have very tight time limitations.
 Even without a time limit, think about how you want to spend the time on your wedding day.
-If you also have a large bridal party, or if you really want to go to more than one destination for photos, try to limit the number of family groupings.
+If you also have a large wedding party, or if you really want to go to more than one destination for photos, try to limit the number of family groupings.

-Your photographer can help with all of this!
-He or she can look at your list and let you know if you have enough time for all that you have planned.
+Luckily, your photographer can help with all of this!
+They can look at your list and let you know if you have enough time for all that you have planned.
 Plus, they’ll help herd everyone into the shot, letting you just stand up straight and smile.
-So fear family portrait time no longer, Burgh Brides!
-While you won’t often see this type of photo on a wedding blog, it’s actually the very type that you’re bound to cherish for years and even generations to come.
-Some of my favorite images from our wedding are those that include my grandfather who is no longer with us.
+So fear family portrait time no longer!